Terry Alderman

 Terence Michael Alderman (born 12 June 1956) is a former Australian international cricketer who played primarily as a right-arm fast-medium bowler.

-He began his first-class cricket career in 1974 with Western Australia in the Sheffield Shield and came to international prominence when he was chosen for the Australian national team to tour England in 1981.
+He began his first-class cricket career during the 1974–75 season with Western Australia in the Sheffield Shield and came to international prominence when he was chosen for the Australian national team to tour England in 1981.
 He was a poor batsman, passing fifty just once in his career and averaging barely eight in first-class cricket.
-He had three seasons in English county cricket, with Kent County Cricket Club in 1984 and 1986 and with Gloucestershire County Cricket Club in 1988.
+He had three seasons in English county cricket, playing with Kent County Cricket Club in 1984 and 1986 and with Gloucestershire County Cricket Club in 1988.

 In the 1981 Ashes series he took 42 Test wickets, including nine on debut, the biggest haul in a series since Jim Laker's 46 in 1956 and the fourth-highest total of all time.
 Alderman's 42 wickets is the record for the most wickets taken in a series without taking 10 wickets in a match.
 He was named as a Wisden Cricketer of the Year in the Almanack's 1982 edition.

-He was unable to play for over a year after a shoulder injury sustained on 13 November 1982, when he tackled an English-supporting ground invader at the WACA Ground in Perth.

 Alderman took part in an unofficial Australian tour of South Africa in 1985–86 and 1986–87, when that country was banned from Test cricket as a Commonwealth anti-apartheid sanction.
-As a result, he received a 3-year ban from international cricket which disqualified him from playing in the 1985 Ashes series in England.

-Following his suspension, Alderman returned to the Australian side and resumed his success against England, taking 41 wickets in the 1989 Ashes series and another 16 in the 1990–91 series, his final Ashes appearance.
+As a result, he received a three-year ban from international cricket which disqualified him from playing in the 1985 Ashes series in England.
+Following the end of his ban, Alderman returned to the Australian side and resumed his success against England, taking 41 wickets in the 1989 Ashes series and another 16 in the 1990–91 series, his final Ashes appearance.
 He rarely enjoyed similar success against other countries.
 His final Test series was against the West Indies in 1990–91, where he ended his career with 170 Test wickets.

 Early life

 Alderman was born at Subiaco, Western Australia, the fourth of five children.
 His father, William, represented Western Australia in Australian Rules Football and opened the batting and bowling for Western Australia Colts without ever playing first-class cricket.

 Alderman studied at Aquinas College in Perth, playing both football and cricket.
 He bowled in his high school team's first eleven from his third year at high school onwards and was coached by Bert Rigg during his last two years.
-Alderman represented Western Australia at a schoolboys' carnival in Melbourne in 1972-73 and was chosen in the Australian schoolboys team to play a governors eleven.
+Alderman represented Western Australia at a schoolboys' carnival in Melbourne in 1972–73 and was chosen in the Australian schoolboys team to play a governors eleven.